Product design

 These messages are displayed to warn you that a product category you have selected does not have a Flow type set to Bought (PURFLG checkbox), Sold (SALFLG checkbox), or Manufactured (MFGFLG checkbox).
 You need to choose a different product category before you can publish this new material or design assembly to stock.

 This design BOM revision is already published.
-Republish it?The Publish BOM action is displayed after a product design BOM revision is published as a production BOM if the component details for the product design BOM revision are modified.
+Republish it?The Publish BOM action displays after a product design BOM revision is published as a production BOM if the component details for the product design BOM revision are modified.
 This provides the facility for the design engineer to update the production BOM with the modified component details, or to load a different revision of the product design BOM and publish the revision to a full production BOM, applying a different BOM alternative Code for the parent product code.